 Translation: If there is only one phone in the house, and you are using it for business purposes, you cannot deduct the cost of the telephone each month.

-You can however deduct long distance phone calls made for the business, features that have to be added to the phone for a business, or a second line brought in to the home (so long as that phone is used for business purpose only).
+You can, however, deduct long-distance phone calls made for the business, features that have to be added to the phone for a business, or a second line brought in to the home (so long as that phone is used for business purposes only).

 This article is accurate and true to the best of the author’s knowledge.
 Content is for informational or entertainment purposes only and does not substitute for personal counsel or professional advice in business, financial, legal, or technical matters.